On Freedom’s Wings: Bound For Glory

 Available Educational Films & Lesson Plans

 Request the DVD

-The General population lesson plans are available in either a two- or five-day plan.
-Again, educators are encouraged to review and select the amount of time they would like to dedicate to this topic.
+These films are accompanied by lesson plans designed for the general population.
+They are available in either a two-day or five-day plan.
+Educators are encouraged to review and select the amount of time they would like to dedicate to this topic.

 Click on the links below to start the download process:

 Two-day Lesson Plan